Blog Fitness Upper Spine Stretches: How To Relieve Upper Back Pain And Stiffness

 2. Engage your core: Keep your legs relaxed and press your pelvis into the mat.

-4. Hold and breathe: Keep your gaze slightly forward and shoulders away from your ears, holding for a few breaths.
+4. Hold and breathe: Keep your gaze slightly forward and your shoulders away from your ears, holding for a few breaths.

 5. Lower slowly: Exhale and return to the starting position, repeating 10 times.